bgoonz/BGOONZ_BLOG_2.0/docs/content/learning-area/css/styling-text/typesetting-a-homepage-finished/marking-guide.md

 Lists
 -----

- “Make sure the spacing of your lists and list items works well with the styling of the overall page.”
+ "Make sure the spacing of your lists and list items works well with the styling of the overall page.”
 (1 mark)
 This will basically work ok anyway, but one bonus mark is being awarded for students that set 16px (1.6rem) for the top and bottom margins of `<ul>` and `<ol>`.
 This is to make sure the spacing will always be correct, even if two lists were to be placed next to one another.

- “Give your list items a nice bullet, appropriate for the design of the page.
+ "Give your list items a nice bullet, appropriate for the design of the page.
 It is up to you whether you choose a custom bullet image or something else.”
 (1 mark)
 This is really up to the student: they can give `<ul>` and `<ol>` a simple `list-style-type` or something a bit more interesting; whatever they feel like.

 Navigation menu
 ---------------

- “Style your navigation menu so that it has an appropriate look for the look and feel for the page.”
+ "Style your navigation menu so that it has an appropriate look for the look and feel for the page.”
 (8 marks)
 The mark award for this one question is quite high, because it is fairly complex and has multiple parts.
 Ideally, they should:

 -   Start every selector with `nav` to make sure only the nav menu is affected.